erezt2/blank/README.txt

 to start run init.py

 notes:
-if you decide to check the editors/ generators, check the MAP_GENERATOR only AFTER you have graded my work, since it automatically edits resource files when you close it, and may ruin some maps if you are not familiar with it
+if you decide to check the editors/ generators, check the MAP_GENERATOR only after you make sure save_image is set to false, since it automatically edits resource files when you close it if its true, and may ruin some maps if you are not familiar with it